 Yeah.
 It was a big list, to say the least.

 And, before I get too far into this post, the biggest shout-out goes to Buck Scarbrough of Scarbrough Contracting and his team.
 He was able to successfully take this design and vision and bring it to reality!
 He and his team are skilled craftsman and absolutely do beautiful work.

-Here are a few of the before shots from the kitchen space.
+Here are a few of the before shots of the kitchen, dining, stairway, fireplace and entry.

 So, with their dream project list in hand, and Buck, our contractor lined up, I set out to begin the planning phase of this project.
 As with all interior projects, creating a finish mood board to begin visually nailing down the overall look and style they wanted was key.
 To my delight, my client had organized dropbox folders and Pinterest boards with images of interior spaces she loved, so I could really direct them to getting a finished look that they would be happy with.
 Like every project, creating an interior that reflected their design style and addressed the needs of their family was paramount in the design process.

 Here are just a few details about the project.